wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-hpcpack-cluster-submit-jobs.md

     .\Set-HPCWebComponents.ps1 –Service REST –enable
     ```

-4. When prompted to select a certificate, choose the certificate that corresponds to the public DNS name of the head node (CN=&lt;*HeadNodeDnsName*&gt;.cloudapp.net).
+4. When prompted to select a certificate, choose the certificate that corresponds to the public DNS name of the head node (CN=&lt;*HeadNodeDnsName*&gt;.chinacloudapp.cn).

     >[AZURE.NOTE] You need to select this certificate to submit jobs later to the head node from an on-premises computer.
 Don't select or configure a certificate that corresponds to the computer name of the head node in the Active Directory domain (for example, CN=*MyHPCHeadNode.HpcAzure.local*).